 The worldwide transmission of COVID-19 has likely shifted your regular calendar into a jumble.

 When things feel uncertain, you can take comfort in knowing your home is your safe area.
-You’re possibly spending a lot more time there today.
+You’re possibly spending more time there today.
 Consequently your indoor air quality is now more crucial than ever.

-Did you know we can add indoor air quality products in your residence that provide hospital-grade filtration?
+Did you know we can install indoor air quality products in your residence that provide hospital-grade filtration?
 These options can clear bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

-There are many of elements that can contribute to poor indoor air quality, like cleaning products and air fresheners.
+There are many elements that can contribute to poor indoor air quality, like cleaning products and air fresheners.
 These may lead to headaches and worsen allergies and asthma.

 There’s a combination of actions you can take to improve your air quality.
-Some solutions include improved air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include improved air filters, an air purification system or an ultraviolet (UV) germicidal light.